+PEACEBUILDING FUND IN ACTION

+Since 2019, the PBF has approved \$37.4 million in new projects in Kasai, Kasai Central and Tanganyika, focusing on priority areas identified in the Government's request for re-eligibility, including 1) community-based reintegration; 2) local-level social cohesion and reconciliation; 3) inclusive local and provincial governance and; 4) durable solutions for displaced persons, withcross-cutting themes on local-level economic revitalization and gender equality and women's empowerment.

-The approved projects have contributed to responding to urgent peacebuilding priorities such as the supporting the reintegration of spontaneously demobilized combatants in communities in Kasai provinces in the aftermath of the 2019 presidential elections.
-They have also helped expand and strengthen the presence of UN agencies, funds and programmes in areas where MONUSCO has been scheduled to withdraw, and helped establish a basis for larger-scale peacebuilding support from other partners and funds within the framework of the transition and the humanitarian-peace-development nexus.
-WORKING ACROSS BORDERS PBF has a unique comparative advantage in contexts with transnational conflict dynamics.
-In line with its commitment under the Fund's new Strategy 2020-2024 (hyperlink), PBF will place more emphasis globally on support to cross-border and regional approaches.
-In 2019 and 2020, the Fund approved one cross-border project partly implemented in DRC for a total cumulative budget of \$3 million.
-The project Creating peace dividends for women and youth through increased cross-border trade and strengthened food security (hyperlink) addresses local-level food and economic insecurity as a driver of conflict in the border area between DRC and Rwanda.
-It contributes to social cohesion by deepening economic integration through increased cross-border trade, fostering mutual understanding and dialogue between border communities and strengthening food security, livelihood and income opportunities, particularly for women and youth.
-ABOUT THE PEACEBUILDING FUND The UN Secretary-General's Peacebuilding Fund is the organization's financial instrument of first resort to sustain peace in countries or situations at risk or affected by violent conflict.
+The approved projects have contributed to responding to urgent peacebuilding priorities such as supporting the effective reintegration of former combatants in Kasai and the peaceful coexistence between Twa and Bantou communities in Tanganyika.
+Supporting Government priorities in South Kivu, North Kivu and Ituri, including on community security and protection of civilians will be an important focus of PBF investments in 2024 and 2025.

+WORKING ACROSS BORDERS

+PBF has a unique comparative advantage in contexts with transnational conflict dynamics.
+In line with its commitment under the Fund's new Strategy 2020-2024, PBF places more emphasis globally on support to cross-border and regional approaches.

+In 2020, the Fund approved one cross-border project with DRC for a total budget of \$3 million.
+The project 'Creating peace dividends for women and youth through increased cross-border trade and strengthened food security' addressed local-level food and economic insecurity as a driver of conflict in the border area between DRC and Rwanda.
+It contributed to social cohesion by deepening economic integration through increased cross-border trade, fostering mutual understanding and dialogue between border communities and strengthening food security, livelihood and income opportunities, particularly for women and youth.
+In 2021, the Fund approved an additional cross-border project with Angola for a total of \$5 million to help mitigate conflict risks related to the large-scale return of Congolese from Angola.

+ABOUT THE PEACEBUILDING FUND

+The UN Secretary-General's Peacebuilding Fund is the organization's financial instrument of first resort to sustain peace in countries or situations at risk or affected by violent conflict.
 The Fund may invest with UN entities, governments, regional organizations, multilateral banks, national multi-donor trust funds or civil society organizations.
 The Fund works across pillars and supports integrated UN responses to fill critical gaps; respond quickly and with flexibility to peacebuilding opportunities; and catalyze processes and resources in a risk-tolerant fashion.